Peanut Butter Beef Carnitas

 A nice balance of sweet, sour, salty, and spicy, the flavorful peanut butter sauce literally makes this dish.
 Mango salsa provides bursts of fresh flavor and a nice sweet contrast to the sauce, and crushed peanuts on top add texture.
 I served my Peanut Butter Beef Carnitas open-face on toasted slices of sourdough bread, but of course you can roll it in any kind of flatbread you like or even serve it on a bed of rice.
 It’s fusion food at its finest.

-Prep time: 20 minutes
+• Prep Time:20 minutes

-Cook Time: 2 hours and 10 minutes
+• Cook Time:2 hours 10 minutes

-Total time: 2 hours and 30 minutes
+• Total Time:2 hours 30 minutes

 Ingredients

-For the Peanut Butter Beef Carnitas
+For the Peanut Butter Beef Carnitas:

-3 tablespoons Thai red curry paste
+3 tbsp Thai red curry paste

-2 tablespoons soy sauce
+2 tbsp soy sauce

-2 tablespoons fish sauce
+2 tbsp fish sauce

-2 tablespoons rice vinegar
+2 tbsp rice vinegar

-2 tablespoons coconut palm sugar
+2 tbsp coconut palm sugar

-1 tablespoon grated fresh ginger
+1 tbsp grated fresh ginger

 2 cups water

-2 tablespoons coconut oil
+2 tbsp coconut oil

 2 1/2 pounds beef chuck steak, trimmed of excess fat and cut into 4 or 5 large pieces